Altermagnetism and superconductivity in a multiorbital t-J model: Mean field phase diagram

 (ii) {\bf AFM order:} In both cases, we find a weak coupling instability at half-filling ($\bar{n}=0.5$) towards N\'eel AFM driven by nesting of the Fermi surfaces.
 We have confirmed this also within a random phase approximation (RPA) calculation discussed in the Appendix \ref{appendix:magnetic}.
-For the case $J_2 > 0$, this Stoner-type AFM order persists to strong coupling, much like in the one-band Hubbard model, leading to an AFM Mott insulator.
-For $J_2 < 0$, this Stoner AFM is absent as we increase $J_2$.
+For the case $J_2 > 0$, this Stoner-type AFM order persists to strong coupling, much like in the one-band Hubbard model, leading to an AFM insulator.
+By contrast, for $J_2 < 0$, this Stoner AFM is lost as we move towards strong coupling.
 Fig.~\ref{fig:pattern} (e) depicts the magnetization in this AFM state.

 (iii) {\bf Strong {\alm} order:} At half-filling, for $J_2 < 0$, going to strong coupling leads to {\alm} order with a large ordered moment.
-This is an insulating {\alm}, driven by local moments coupled through $J_1 > 0$ and $J_2 < 0$, as can be qualitatively understood at the level of a classical spin model in a Mott insulator.
+This state remains metallic for {\alm} Weiss fields $h < 2.0 t_1$.
+At this critical value, the Fermi surface gaps out and the system transitions to an insulating {\alm} phase.
+This insulating phase appears for $J_1 > 4.0 t_1$, and is driven by local moments coupled through $J_1 > 0$ and $J_2 < 0$, as can be qualitatively understood through an effective spin-only model for the Mott insulator.
 Fig.~\ref{fig:pattern} (d) shows the structure of the magnetization in this A$\ell$M state.